Lindsay Duncan and Alex Jennings argue with piercing precision in this fierce war of words – ★★★★

 The aforementioned climax is bruising to both characters’ positions.
 Diana’s confidence from her tirade shatters, and Robin’s self-righteousness and ideology falters.
 The revelation itself is striking, but its conclusion cuts short a cruel conflict with little sense of closure.

-Hansard is now playing at the Lyttleton Theatre until 25 November, with an NT Live broadcast on the 7 November.
+Hansard is now playing at the Lyttelton Theatre until 25 November, with an NT Live broadcast on the 7 November.

 Production Images: Catherine Ashmore.